Omoteniola-dev/Omoteniola-dev/README.md

 - Software architecture.
 - Backend engineering.
 - Local-first development.

-###  📫 Collaboration?
-I'm open to paid collaborations on API documentation and contract gigs on technical writing and software development.

 ### Reach Out
 I'm open to learning new stuff at the intersection of culture and technology.